Nescafemix/hintcase/README.md

 ##### FadeInShapeAnimator and FadeOutShapeAnimator

 Fade in/out effects.
 You can set the time in the constructor.
 If no time is specified, 300ms are the default value.
+You can configure a delay for the animation with setStartDelay(long startDelayTimeInMillis).

 [![Fade in/out animator demo](assets/fade_in_out_animator.gif)](http://www.youtube.com/watch?v=67MZVrnhaAI)

 ##### RevealCircleShapeAnimator and UnrevealCircleShapeAnimator

 Reveal/Unreveal effects to highlight a target with a circle shape.
 You can set the time in the constructor.
 If no time is specified, 300ms are the default value.
+You can configure a delay for the animation with setStartDelay(long startDelayTimeInMillis).

 [![Reveal/unreveal circular animator demo](assets/reveal_unreveal_circle_animator.gif)](http://www.youtube.com/watch?v=-U4Ish1NKSM)

 ##### RevealRectangularShapeAnimator and UnrevealRectangularShapeAnimator

 Reveal/Unreveal effects to highlight a target with a rectangular shape.
 You can set the time in the constructor.
 If no time is specified, 300ms are the default value.
+You can configure a delay for the animation with setStartDelay(long startDelayTimeInMillis).

 [![Reveal/unreveal rectangular animator demo](assets/reveal_unreveal_rectangular_animator.gif)](http://www.youtube.com/watch?v=6Nd-1CaLyQI)